jedisct1/turbocrypt/README.md

 - Generate strong keys: Always use `turbocrypt keygen` - don't create keys manually
 - Keep backups: Store a copy of your key in a safe, separate location
 - Use password protection: For keys stored on your computer, consider `--password`
-- Never share keys: Each person should have their own key, or use password-protected keys with different passwords
+- Never share keys: Each person should have their own key, or use password-protected keys with different passwords for additional security

 ### Safe Workflows